Bluetooth Profiles and 32feet.NET

 RFCOMM-based profiles

-SPP, FAX, DUN, and LANP.
+SPP, FAX, DUN, LANP, and SAP.

 Profiles based on other protocols

-Using Audio/Video: HSP, HFP, etc etc.
+Using Audio/Video: HSP, HFP, A2DP, AVRDP, etc etc.

 Profiles

-File and object transfer etc
+File and object transfer, and sync etc

 OPP